-District celebration events are held twice a year celebrating the achievements of police officers, support staff, citizens of policing and partners and members of our community for going the extra mile, and making a difference.
+District celebration events are held twice a year, celebrating the achievements of police officers, support staff, citizens of policing, partners and members of our community, for 'going the extra mile' and 'making a difference'.

-The presentations reward and recognise the achievements, hard work and promote joint working.
+The presentations reward and recognise the achievements and hard work, promoting joint working.